raspberrypilearning/temperature-log/worksheet.md

 ![](images/bcm2835.jpg)

-## Step 0: Setting up your Raspberry Pi, and optionally your Real Time Clock

-You will need to set up your Raspberry Pi for this project.
-See the [Raspberry Pi Start Guide](http://www.raspberrypi.org/help/quick-start-guide/) to get you up and running.

-(Optional) If you would like accurate timestamps for your temperature logs without network access, you will also need to set up a Real Time Clock.
+Optionally, if you would like accurate timestamps for your temperature logs without network access, you will also need to set up a Real Time Clock.
 If you are using RasClock, for example, see [Afterthought Software - RasClock](http://afterthoughtsoftware.com/products/rasclock) for information on setting it up.

 ![](images/rasclock.jpg)

-## Step 1: Create the shell script that records the temperature
+## Create a shell script to record the temperature

-### Introduction

 The chip's temperature can be read from the command line and can also be written into a file from there.
 A shell script, however, can run a sequence of commands and with a bash interpreter it allows the repeated execution of this procedure.
 We will therefore use a shell script to record the temperature into a log file at given intervals.